Rcaiitkgp/Rcaiitkgp.github.io/README.md

 The front end is in the master branch

-The backend can be found on branch named sourabh.
+The backend can be found on branch named sourabh (https://github.com/Rcaiitkgp/Rcaiitkgp.github.io/tree/sourabh).
 It is currently disabled.
 Deploy it when needed.

 # Caution
 Don't merge both branches.